luisaugusto/luisaugusto/README.md

 ## 🧑🏻‍💻 About Me

-I am a senior staff software engineer at [Cerebral](https://cerebral.com), a mental health startup improving accessibility and affordability for medication, care counseling, and therapy.
+I am a software engineer at Meta, working on business messaging for WhatsApp.

 ## 🔭 I’m currently working on:

-- Building a collection of open source [Discord bots](https://github.com/Discord-Botique)
-- Getting better at soccer
+- Finding ways to use AI for improving productivity and learning
-- Learning Spanish 🇪🇸
+- Studying Spanish 🇪🇸

 ## 🤝 I’m looking to collaborate on:

 - Open source projects
 - Discord applications / bots
 - Sustainability and environmental projects
-- Social media applications
+- Hackathone
 - Mentorship/speaking opportunities

 ## 🤔 I’m looking for help with: